 "You lied to me, Sherlock."

-This was not in the least what Sherlock had anticipated.
-He frowned, genuinely taken aback.
+This was not what Sherlock had anticipated.
+He frowned.
 "Yes, probably."
 He tapped on the arms of his chair.
 "I lie to a lot of people.
 But some context for this particular infraction might be helpful."

 "That night you came to me," Mycroft said.
 "Demanding I show you something of our father.
 You said you wanted something because you couldn't remember him."